 In the present study, twenty germplasm of wheat wide spectrum of variation for various seed quality characters, were evaluated in laboratory during 2024-25.
-The experiment was presented following Completely Randomized Design (CRD) with three replications in Department of Seed Science and Technology, Institute of Agricultural Sciences, Bundelkhand University, Jhansi (Uttar Pradesh) India.
+The experiment was presented following Completely Randomized Design (CRD) with three replications in the Department of Seed Science and Technology, Institute of Agricultural Sciences, Bundelkhand University, Jhansi (Uttar Pradesh) India.

 The Seed quality parameters were studied namely, 1000-seed weight (g), Seed length (mm), Seed breadth (mm), Shoot length (cm), Root length (cm), Seedling length (cm), Seedling Dry Weight (mg), Speed of germination, Germination (%), Vigour index-I, Vigour Index–II, First count (%), Final count (%), The data on thirteen seed quality characters from the experiments were utilized for estimation of coefficient of variation at genotypic and phenotypic levels, heritability in broad sense and genetic advance in per cent of mean.
 Percentage values were calculated into their respective angular values before analysis.
 Standard Error (SE) and Critical Difference (CD) were calculated for comparison.

 RESULTS AND DISCUSSIONS

-The analysis of variance of the experiment designated highly significant differences among the twenty germplasm of wheat (Triticum aestivum L.) for all the thirteen seed quality characters under studied.
+The analysis of variance of the experiment designated highly significant differences among the twenty germplasm of wheat (Triticum aestivum L.) for all the thirteenstudied seed quality characters.
 Among the twenty varieties of wheat, WH-1402, HI-8751,HI-1628, HD-3086, PBW-550, PBW-343, RAJ-3077, RAJ-4220 and HD-3086 produced highest vigour index 1st and PBW-502, HI-8751, RAJ-4220,HI-8751, HI-1628, HD-3086, PBW-550, PBW-343, RAJ-3077, RAJ-4220 and HD-3086 produced highest in vigour index -II.
-The existence of high variability for above characters in wheat similar result found earlier by Kumar, et al. (2004), Gautam, et al. (2012), Hosseini, et al. (2012), Wani, et al. (2013).
+The existence of high variability for the stated characters in wheat is similar to the results found earlier by Kumar, et al. (2004), Gautam, et al. (2012), Hosseini, et al. (2012), Wani, et al. (2013).

 Wide spectrum of distinction was observed for seed quality characters of twenty Wheat varieties.
 High magnitude of genotypic and phenotypic coefficients of variation were observed for vigour index-I indicating thereby, substantial scope for improvement in this parameter after seed quality improvement and subsequent selection.
 Moderate estimates of GCV and PCV were observed for seed length, seed width, root length, seedling length, 1000- seed weight, seedling length, which suggested possibility of obtaining reasonable improvement through selection.
 The result of the present study in respect of genotypic and phenotypic coefficient of variation similar result found earlier workers Singh, et al. (2017), Geleta, T. (2017), Prasad, et. al. (2020).

 The high estimates of heritability with high genetic advance in per cent of mean were recorded for vigour index-I, seed width (mm), shoot length (cm), root length (cm), seedling length (cm), germination percentage (%).
-The characters, mentioned above, having high values of heritability and genetic advanced in per cent of mean emerged as ideal traits for improvements through selection.
+These charactershaving high values of heritability and genetic advanced in per cent of mean emerged as ideal traits for improvements through selection.
 1000-seed weight (g), seed length (mm), first count, vigour index, seedling length (cm), seedling dry weight (mg), speed of germination, final count showed high to moderate heritability coupled with high to moderate genetic advance in per cent of mean which indicated possibility of obtaining reasonable response to selection in these owing to their moderate transmissibility but moderate to high variability.
 The result obtained under present investigation are in accordance with earlier reports that by Akshitha, et al. (2020), Lakshmi, et al. (2016), Moshatati, et al. (2012).
 The estimate medium heritability and genetic advance in first count, final count and germination percentage indicating medium range of heritability and genetic advance studies earlier workers Moshatati, et al. (2012), Lakshmi, et al. (2016), Singh, et al. (2017), Sudeepthi, et al. (2020).

 Table 1: Analysis of variance of completely randomized design for 13 characters of wheat genotypes